MoustafaShaaban/Advanced_Django_Blog/README.md

     * The `users` app which uses `django.contrib.auth.urls` to allow users register and login to their accounts.

-    * `crispy forms` third-party app which makes beautify django forms design.
+    * `crispy forms` third-party app which beautify django forms design.

 ### What could you learn from this project?